holycrap872/ucls-ms-intro-to-cs/CourseMaterials/08_wrap_up/00_off_boarding/lesson_plan.md

 ## Essential Questions

-- How did we do learning?
+- What did we learn?
+- What will we remember?
 - What are things we can anticipate in future CS classes?

 ## Lesson Plan

 ### Setup

-- Intro questionnaire from several months ago that they filled out
 - `exit_questionaire.docx` printed out

 ### Actual Lesson